bigginlab/WaterDock-2.0/README.md

 based on the original WaterDock method developed by Greg Ross (https://doi.org/10.1371/journal.pone.0032036) Comments and queuries should be address to philip.biggin@bioch.ox.ac.uk

-This is a Command line interface of WaterDock2.0 now updated to work with python
+This is a Command line interface of WaterDock2.0 for python

-To run
+#To run

 python waterdock2.py proteinfile.pdbqt ligandfile.pdb

 This will output a single file called "predictedwaters.pdb", which contains the predictions of the oxygen positions.

-Dependencies
+#Dependencies

 -- MDAnalysis (version >= 0.13)